Skip to main content

 5. List Item Template

-List item templates allow you to customise how the content items are displayed in iCL Filler.
+List item templates allow you to customize how the content items are displayed in iCL Filler.

 By default, each item has the same height and the title of the items can have a maximum of 3 lines.

-However, you can customise these attributes using the listItemTemplate.
+However, you can customize these attributes using the listItemTemplate.

 "listItemTemplate":